dekoza/mtgpl/docs/_sources/TSR.rst.txt

 :mtgtip:`Knight of the Reliquary<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/c/fcba497e-14de-4977-9e5a-0533b6b0de60.jpg?1616283561|https://scryfall.com/card/tsr/379/knight-of-the-reliquary?utm_source=api>`
    Knight of the Reliquary gets +1/+1 for each land card in your graveyard.

-   |tap|, Sacrifice a Forest or Plains: Search your library for a land card, put it onto the battlefield, then shuffle your library.
+   |tap|, Sacrifice a Forest or Plains: Search your library for a land card, put it onto the battlefield, then shuffle.

 :mtgtip:`Lavinia, Azorius Renegade<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/b/4bee8ea6-8903-4bed-977b-b6c2cd0126f9.jpg?1616283663|https://scryfall.com/card/tsr/380/lavinia-azorius-renegade?utm_source=api>`
-   Each opponent can't cast noncreature spells with converted mana cost greater than the number of lands that player controls.
+   Each opponent can't cast noncreature spells with mana value greater than the number of lands that player controls.

    Whenever an opponent casts a spell, if no mana was spent to cast it, counter that spell.